manaskarekar/convrs/brainstorm.md

 ### TODO:

-- Plugging in a simple json structure for now, hope to change it to a simple non json file.
-- For v 0.0.1, pick out the stuff from a vim scheme that you need for jedit scheme.

-- json_to_ir
-- ir_to_json
-- profiles
-	- vim_reader and writer
-	- jedit_reader and writer
-- class IR
-- class IRAttribute

 - Strings and company are handled atrociously right now.
 Please fix.

 ### Wishlist:

+- Handle paletton schemes that are not tetrads.
+- JSON for serialized IR, should also enable tweaking mapping between source and destination.
 - Add inspection of file name extension to figure out source format type.
 For now ask explicitly.
-- Add a list of formats that can be passed to the commandline as parameters.
+- Print a list of formats that can be passed to the commandline as parameters.
 - Add reading schemes from urls, github, paletton and others.
-- Handle scheme names properlu.
+- Handle scheme names properly.
+- Examples, tests and samples.